ItayMoh/FootlockerILAlert/README.md

 3. Run it in the background

 ### How does it work?
-For detailed expleneation look [Here](https://developingg.blogspot.com/2022/07/developing-footlocker-il-alert-bot-from.html)
+For detailed explanation look [Here](https://developingg.blogspot.com/2022/07/developing-footlocker-il-alert-bot-from.html)

 The script is checking for changes in the amount of released stock using the api responsible for stock.
 If a change is occuring, it will send an alert to the discord channel notifying everyone that is in the channel using @all with descriptive image and url to purchase the item.